Raise your hand if you’ve ever heard (or said) the following: “It’s too hard to eat healthy food on a tight budget!”

 The point of these two stories is to show that it is possible, but only when you have options.
 Unfortunately there are food deserts all around the country, and $29 goes a lot farther at McDonalds than it would at a Whole Foods.
 If you live in an area with just those two choices, there’s not much you can do.

-Last week Gwyneth Paltrow infamously posted a picture about her $29 “food stamp” challenge.
+Gwyneth Paltrow infamously posted a picture about her $29 “food stamp” challenge.
 She was, of course, congratulated by the rich and famous for bringing awareness to the way in which food stamp dollars don’t stretch.
-In contrast, those actually on food stamps (or those who don’t qualify for food stamps but still have trouble affording food) railed against her for her food choices (read the twitter posts), because those numbers could potentially work for someone if they don’t buy things like avocados, scallions, or seven limes (even if they were cheap, Gwyneth, every penny counts and one lime would have been a luxury!).
+In contrast, those actually on food stamps (or those who don’t qualify for food stamps but still have trouble affording food) railed against her for her food choices (read the twitter posts), because those numbers could potentially work for someone if they don’t buy things like avocados, scallions, or seven limes (even if they were cheap, Gwyneth, every penny counts and even one lime would have been a luxury!).
 Their argument was that instead of stretching the dollars effectively, she focused on the vitamin content of food to make sure she ate nutritiously.

 THIS IS WHY I AGREE WITH HER.